joseperez-10/genai-demo/dataset/README.roboflow.txt

-football-players-detection - v8 2024-03-01 2:47pm
+football-players-detection - v12 2024-08-19 5:17pm
 ==============================

-This dataset was exported via roboflow.com on March 1, 2024 at 2:22 PM GMT
+This dataset was exported via roboflow.com on September 30, 2024 at 5:47 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects